prina21/CryptoStar/README.md

-# 🚀 **Crypto High-Frequency Trading Engine**
+# 🚀 **Crypto Trading Engine**

-Welcome to the **Crypto HFT Engine** project!
+Welcome to the **Crypto Engine** project!
 This is a high-frequency trading engine designed to execute fast and efficient trades in the cryptocurrency market using advanced algorithmic strategies.
 The engine connects to multiple exchanges, fetches real-time market data, processes trading signals, and executes orders with minimal latency.
 It's built to be highly performant, scalable, and optimized for crypto trading.

 ## 🔧 **Key Features**